HVML/PurC/README.md

 }
 ```

-Assume that you prepare all HVML programs and save the above JSON as
+Assume that you prepare all HVML programs and save the above JSON as `cn.fmsoft.hvml.sample.json`,
-`cn.fmsoft.hvml.sample.json`, you can run `purc` in the following way:
+       you can run `purc` in the following way:

 ```bash
 $ purc cn.fmsoft.hvml.sample.json
 ```

-Note that, when running an app in this way, you can access the command line
+Note that, when running an app in this way,
-options in the eJSON file through the variable `$OPTS` prepared by `purc` when
-parsing the eJSON file.
+     you can use the command line options in the eJSON file through the variable `$OPTS` prepared by `purc` when parsing the eJSON file.
 This gives a typical application of parameterized eJSON introduced by PurC.

 For example, we can specified the command line options: